eProsima/Integration-Service-Deprecated/README.md

 Before compiling *eProsima Integration Service* you need to have installed *Fast RTPS* as described in its [documentation](http://eprosima-fast-rtps.readthedocs.io/en/latest/binaries.html).
-For cloning this project execute:
+To clone this project, just execute:

 ```bash
     $ git clone --recursive https://github.com/eProsima/integration-service